cjtinant/eco_drought/Ecol_Drought_Prediction_Proposal.md

 - Aquatic communities rely on streamflow
 - Streamflow varies in time (e.g. floods, droughts)
-- Streamflow varies in space (geology, flow abstractions)
+- Streamflow varies in space (climate, geology, flow abstractions)

 **Challenge:** "We understand how freshwater communities persist during normal and high flows better than we understand the ecological effects of droughts" - P.S.
 Lake

 Biotic integrity has a signal to noise problem
 ========================================================
-- We lack numeric approaches for ecosystem response to drought
+- We lack numeric approaches for ecosystem response to drought.
-- Biotic integrity metrics **should** detect land use changes resulting in decreased habitat quality
+- Biotic integrity metrics **should** detect land use changes resulting in decreased habitat quality.
-- However, drought affects also community composition:
+- Drought timing, magnitude, and duration also affects community composition, and in different ways:
 + *Predictible* seasonal drought -> **community resistance &
 resilience**
 + *Unpredictable* supra-seasonal drought -> **regime shift**

 Hypothesis & Project Design
 ========================================================